List entry Summary

 The White Horse Stone is a good example of its type, which survives well.
 The area immediately surrounding the stone is likely to contain archaeological and environmental information relating to the stone and the landscape in which it was erected.

-This record has been generated from an "old county number" (OCN) scheduling record.
+This record was the subject of a minor enhancement on 19 June 2014.
+The record has been generated from an "old county number" (OCN) scheduling record.
 These are monuments that were not reviewed under the Monuments Protection Programme and are some of our oldest designation records.

 The monument includes a prehistoric standing stone situated on a chalk spur below an escarpment of the North Downs, south of Chatham.
 The stone is situated next to the North Downs Way, a trackway following the ridge of the North Downs escarpment, which is traditionally associated with a pilgrim route to Canterbury.